MaitriDA/SRA_Image_Processing/README.md

 ## 1) IMAGE ROTATION
 The image is rotatd by the angle given in the input.

+The image is rotated by 65 degrees.

 ![Image_rotation](https://user-images.githubusercontent.com/64657733/93302530-c74efc00-f817-11ea-9bae-79aa1203e933.png)

 ## 2) APPLYING KERNELS
 Different types of filters like Box Blur,Gaussian Blur and Sharpening is applied.

+Original Image

 ## 3)Edge Detection
 Edge Detection is done using 3*3 kernel.